apap97/dialectica_final_part/README.md

 Below the structure of each subfolder:
  A.issues_lists
-     1."issues_filters" folder includes test scripts based on the state filters of <<Issues list>>: a)issuesFiltersAll.cy.js
+     1."issues_filters" folder includes test scripts based on the state filters for "Issues list": a)issuesFiltersAll.cy.js
         b)issuesFiltersClosed.cy.js
         c)issuesFiltersOpen.cy.js